vpnclashfa-backup/multi-proxy-config-fetcher/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## Disclaimer

 This project is provided for educational and informational purposes only.
 The developer is not responsible for any misuse of this project or its outcomes.
 Please ensure compliance with all relevant laws and regulations when using this software.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## Disclaimer

-This project is for educational purposes only.
-Make sure to comply with all relevant laws and regulations when using proxy services.

 ## About the Developer